The CIVITAS Model

 The primary focus of CIVITAS is to seek urban planning and zoning that maintains affordable housing and the integrity of the neighborhood character on the Upper East Side and East Harlem.

 Over the years CIVITAS has worked formally and informally with municipal government, politicians, other neighborhood groups and associations, and consultants to produce information and recommendations that affect urban planning and zoning matters in the community.

-The primary vehicle used by CIVITAS to address these matters are surveys, reports, and studies.
+The primary vehicles used by CIVITAS to address these matters are surveys, reports, and studies.

 One lesson of CIVITAS’ activities is that an urban neighborhood organization, to be effective, should focus narrowly on a particular subject matter for its work.
 This helps the organization avoid dissipating scarce financial and human resources.

-One vehicle for the active participation of urban communities in the quality of life of their neighborhood is for citizens in specific urban neighborhoods to form and support non-profit, volunteer, organizations like CIVITAS.
+One vehicle for the active participation of urban communities in the quality of life of their neighborhood is for citizens in specific urban neighborhoods to form and support non-profit volunteer organizations like CIVITAS.
 The CIVITAS model used in New York City provides an effective way for urban residents to actively participate in the economic development and in the improvement of quality of life in their neighborhoods.
-CIVITAS’ example has helped to foster reliance on the democratic process, and to produce a more responsive municipal government in urban planning and zoning matters.
+CIVITAS’ example has helped to foster reliance on the democratic process and produce a more responsive municipal government in urban planning and zoning matters.